ESICM’S 2019 Research Awards

 Jan De Waele, Chair of the ESICM Research Committee, outlines the new process and different categories of awards.

-The 2019 Award ceremony will take place during LIVES 2019 in Berlin on Wednesday October 2nd, 2019 and is open to all.
+The 2019 Award ceremony has taken place during LIVES 2019 in Berlin on Wednesday October 2nd, 2019.
 The winners are announced below.

 A range of research awards funded by ESICM is on offer to enable qualified investigators to carry out specific basic and clinical research projects – from young specialists to more established investigators.
 As well as the ESICM Awards Programme Overview, industry-supported research awards will be offered by Baxter, GE Healthcare and Epimed Solutions.